cesquivias/cesquivias.github.io/_src/posts/2014-10-09-writing-a-language-in-truffle-part-1.md

 }
 ```

 `TrufflerListNode` is evaluated as a function call.
-This means the that all elements of the list are first evaluated by calling their respective `eval` methods.
-The first element is then cast to the `Function` class and its `apply` method is called with the rest of the list elements passed as arguments.
+This means all elements of the list are first evaluated by calling their respective `eval` methods.
+The first element is then cast to a `Function` and its `apply` method is called with the rest of the list elements passed as arguments.

 ```java
 public class TrufflerListNode extends Node implements Iterable<Node> {